top of page

 Dec 29, 20253 min read

-Introduction As RISC-V expands into accelerator domains, software readiness becomes as critical as hardware innovation.
-This work focused on implementing a set of mathematical and BLAS primitives for a custom RISC-V architecture, forming foundational building blocks for numerical computing.
-The implementation included vector and matrix operations with careful attention to numerical correctness and floating-point behavior.
-Challenges and Constraints A key challenge was the abs
+Introduction to RISC-V and Software Readiness As RISC-V expands into accelerator domains, software readiness becomes as critical as hardware innovation.
+This work focuses on implementing a set of mathematical and BLAS primitives for a custom RISC-V architecture.
+These primitives form foundational building blocks for numerical computing.
+The implementation includes vector and matrix operations, with careful attention to numerical correctness and floating-point behavior.
+Overco

 Anup Halarnkar